kamtoeddy/apitoolz/docs/changelog/v0.0.38/useController.md

 # What's new?

-- We now have the possibility to format pass a general formatter to our useController

 ## useController

+- We now have the possibility to access our data both on success and on error in the useController via the `onResult`.
+This could be useful if you wanted to format your responses in a particular way before they got to your api clients.

 ### onResult